| | | | |

 Buttery Herb Stuffing

-This classic buttery herb stuffing recipe will be a staple side dish on your Thanksgiving dinner menu for years to come.
+This delicious classic buttery herb stuffing recipe will be a staple side dish on your Thanksgiving dinner menu for years to come.

 Buttery Herb Stuffing